bengo4/erh/README.md

 ## Cause

-The `erh.Cause` function regain the original error from the one wrapped by `erh.Wrap`.
+The `erh.Cause` function regains the original error from the one wrapped by `erh.Wrap`.

 ```
 func main() {